You’ve decided to jump into real estate and purchase an investment property. Congratulations!

-But the decision making process doesn’t stop once you have decided to invest in the property category, the next big question is to consider whether you want to buy a house, townhouse or unit….or build one!
+The next big question to consider is whether you want to buy a dwelling or build one!

 Many investors are concerned about building a new house because of the complexity, time and funding required.
 They are also concerned about making sure that what they build will have the features, amenities and services required to remain attractive to as wide a range of renters as possible.